chadrick-kwag/segmentation_labeling_tool/README.md

 Please note that in order to reduce development time, this django project may not have followed the best practices.
 For instance, the current version does not use any databases and no dataset management is implemented.
 Also, there are a lot of bugs lurking around.

+By default, the django will run in DEBUG mode.

 ## Getting Started